pabo/jest-enforce/README.md

 ### Functionality
 The command line util calls `jestEnforce.checkMockImports()`, which inspects all `.spec` files under `./src` and tells you if you are not mocking modules you should be mocking.

+### TODO
+- allow configuration
+  - what imports are OK to ignore
+- fix multiline import statements
+- colorize output